yard

 Spread 1-2 inches of finished compost over the top of the bed before planting.
 Work it into the top 4-6 inches of soil with a fork or hoe, or simply layer it on and let worms pull it down over time.

-If you garden in heavy clay, organic matter opens up pore spaces so roots from crops like carrot roots and beet seedlings can penetrate deeper.
+If you garden in heavy clay, organic matter opens up pore spaces so roots from crops like carrot rows and beet seedlings can penetrate deeper.
 In sandy soils, compost acts like a sponge, cutting down how often you need to water and slowing the rate at which nutrients leach away.

 Manure is useful but only when fully composted and applied at the right time.
 Fresh manure can burn seedlings and can also carry pathogens, so keep it out of beds for at least 90 days before harvesting leafy crops.